 5. French Canyon

-French Canyon is one of the closest destinations from the visitor's center and is a moderate 2.5-mile journey.
+French Canyon is one of the closest destinations to the visitor’s center and is a moderate 2.5-mile journey.
 Because of its short distance, this hike is great for families with kids.
 It also has the reward of a waterfall that you can walk behind at the end.

 French Canyon is a must-see spot in this park and has the most-photographed waterfall.
 Here you can choose to climb the stairs to get a bird’s eye view of the canyon or venture into the canyon.
 The hike into the canyon can be wet and slippery.